 From Sacramento and the Bay Area, Highway 50 is the main artery leading to and from South Lake Tahoe.
 What many travelers don’t realize, however, is how many great recreation spots are situated along the way.

-Just above Placerville, the road starts to get windy, and by the time it gets to Strawberry (home of the dog-friendly Strawberry Lodge), some tempting opportunities open up.
+Just above Placerville, the road starts to get windy, and by the time it gets to Strawberry, some tempting opportunities open up.
 That huge granite dome rearing 600 feet above the American River Canyon is Lover’s Leap, a popular climbing area and well worth a hike (the smaller precipice below is locally dubbed Puppy Love).